 How To Boost The Immune System

 Too often, we’d rather have easy-to-make, sugar-laden foods as we rush off to work.
 Well, that has to change; your body needs you in prim, proper shape.
 Here is a list of my favorite immune system boosters.
 Let’s take a stroll we go, shall we?!

 Here are some food combos that can boost your immune system and keep you away from diseases.
 These food combos make you less vulnerable to sicknesses.
 Let’s get to it already!

-This includes yoghurt, kimchi, sauerkraut and a host of others.
-If you’re like me, you probably would not like sauerkraut on your breath when you get to work, why not try yoghurt?
-Trade your bowl of breakfast cereal for low fat yoghurt, topped with berries, if you like.
-Yoghurt contains the “good” bacteria that help your T-cells flush out the bad bacteria and other microbial nuisance.
+This includes yogurt, kimchi, sauerkraut, and a host of others.
+If you’re like me, you probably would not like sauerkraut on your breath when you get to work, why not try yogurt?
+Trade your bowl of breakfast cereal for low-fat yogurt, topped with berries, if you like.
+Yogurt contains the “good” bacteria that help your T-cells flush out the bad bacteria and other microbial nuisance.

 Japanese cuisine is becoming increasingly popular in the UK, and they are a foodie’s heaven.
 This dish, made from fermented soybeans paste is rich in probiotics, which are beneficial for gastrointestinal health and really boost your body’s immunity.
 You can make this dish yourself, have it delivered already made, or buy it ready to eat on Amazon, who knew?!

 You’re wrinkling your nose, aren’t you?
 Fruits are okay, veggies, not so much.
 Lol, you need both.
 And there are really creative ways to prepare your veggies, you’ll see.
 The list below outlines some fruits and veggies you didn’t know were really good for you; you probably pass them in the supermarket.